 - Assessment and intervention in literacy

-The endorsement also requires 50 hours of field experience, allowing you the opportunity to gain hands-on training and immediately apply your skills as a literacy professional.
+The M.Ed. in Reading and Literacy program also requires 50 hours of field experience, allowing you the opportunity to gain hands-on training and immediately apply your skills as a literacy professional.

 Graduates of the program are well-equipped to begin work in their specialty.
 For those with an initial teacher licensure, the credential adds a full endorsement.
 The program is a solid foundation for students who wish to advance to more in-depth graduate or post-graduate studies in reading disabilities and interventions.